All Authors A-Z

 About Penguin Random House UK

 Magdalen Nabb was born in Lancashire in 1947.
-She has lived in Florence since 1975 and pursues a dual career as crime writer and children's author.
+She moved to Florence in 1975 and pursued a dual career as crime writer and children's author.
+She passed away in August 2007.

 Vladimir Nabokov was born in 1899 in St Petersburg.
 He wrote his first literary works in Russian, but rose to international prominence as a masterly prose stylist for the novels he composed in English, most famously, Lolita.
 Between 1923 and 1940 he published novels, short stories, plays, poems and translations in the Russian language and established himself as one of the most outstanding Russian émigré writers.
 He died in 1977.